Car Insurance in Colorado

 If you've had certain traffic violations, you may be deemed a “high-risk driver" by insurance companies.
 If you are having a hard time finding an insurance carrier because of this status, you do have options.

-Colorado participates in the Western Association of Automobile Insurance Plans (WAAIP), which helps high-risk drivers find car insurance.
+Colorado participates in the Automobile Insurance Plan (WAAIP), which helps high-risk drivers find car insurance.

 Under the Colorado Motor Vehicle Insurance Plan, high-risk drivers are insured by a specific company found through WAAIP, but the risk is shared among all insurance companies operating in CO.

 To seek coverage through WAAIP, ask an insurance agent to help you apply.

 Policies obtained through the WAAIP tend to have much higher rates, so it's a good idea to shop around for car insurance quotes from multiple companies through the standard market before choosing this route.

 Insurance fraud can be committed by anyone and can take many forms, including: